biomechanique/ColorSchemeEditor-ST2/README.md

 - Open some file and press F12
 - Your color scheme should open in separate pane
 - As you put the cursor on different source elements, the other pane will find and display the XML element that is affecting this element
+- If more than one style element affects code element, the most relevant match is displayed first and you can go to other matches with Ctrl+Alt+Right and Ctrl+Alt+Left
 - Change the styles as you wish and save so Sublime Text will reload the styles and display your changes
 - When you are done editing press F12 again or close the view of the scheme file